 When interviewing a potential broker, it’s important to ask them questions relating to their methods of marketing the aircraft online, their qualifications in general, what their reach is (if you could sell the plane in another country, for example), if they’ve sold planes similar to yours, if they have experience working with any of your favorite lawyers/escrow agents, their method of accepting payment, the average time length for selling an airplane, and so on.

 If the seller is interested in selling the aircraft on their own, popular online aircraft marketplaces include:

 Once a prospective buyer has been found, negotiations will begin.
 If the buyer is seriously interested in purchasing, they will most likely request a pre-purchase inspection for the aircraft.
 Depending on the thoroughness of the inspection and the size of the plane, this can take anywhere from one (1) to several hours.

 Because the bill of sale is a confirmation of the sale (and shows ownership), it should only be signed after the buyer has transferred the funds to the seller.
-However, the seller can complete the bill of sale ahead of time to make the signing process fast.
-To ensure the bill of sale can be used by the buyer for registration purposes, it should contain:
+However, the seller can complete the bill of sale ahead of time to make the signing process faster.
+To ensure the bill of sale can be used by the buyer for registration purposes, it should contain the following key components:

-- The names and addresses of the buyer (“Purchaser”) and seller;
+- The names and addresses of the buyer and seller.

 - The signatures of the seller and buyer(s).

 It is not a requirement of the FAA to have the bill of sale notarized.
-However, it may be required by the state in which the aircraft is being sold in.
+However, it may be required by the state in which the aircraft is being sold.
 Additionally, having the bill of sale notarized adds legitimacy to the contract.

 Once the aircraft has been successfully sold, the seller will need to do the following: